 Erected by Commissioners of St. Mary's County; St. Mary's County Museum Division; Friends of the St. Clement's Island and Piney Point Museums; Unified Committee for Afro-American Contributions; Destination Southern Maryland; Maryland Heritage Area Authority.

 Topics.
-This historical marker is listed in these topic lists: African Americans • Civil Rights • Education.
-A significant historical year for this entry is 1892.
+This historical marker is listed in these topic lists: African Americans • Churches & Religion • Civil Rights • Education.
+A significant historical year for this entry is 1889.

 Location.
 38° 10.215′ N, 76° 28.951′ W. Marker is in Drayden, Maryland, in St. Mary's County.
-Marker is on Cherryfield Road, 0.6 miles north of Boothe Road, on the left when traveling north.
-Touch for map .
+It is in .
+Marker is on Cherryfield Road, half a mile south of Slye Way, on the right when traveling south.
+Touch for map.
 Marker is at or near this postal address: 18287 Cherryfield Rd, Drayden MD 20630, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 A different marker also named Drayden Schoolhouse (here, next to this marker); a different marker also named Drayden Schoolhouse (here, next to this marker); British Landing Prevented (approx. 2.6 miles away); John Llewellyn (approx. 2.8 miles away); The Landing of the Ark and the Dove (approx. 2.8 miles away); Laura Maryland Carpenter Blinn (approx. 2.8 miles away); Thomas Allen Senior (approx. 2.8 miles away); Entrance to First State House of Maryland (approx. 2.8 miles away).
 Touch for a list and map of all markers in Drayden.

 Credits.
-This page was last revised on January 17, 2022.
-It was originally submitted on December 4, 2021, by Sean C Bath of Silver Spring, Maryland.
-This page has been viewed 51 times since then.
-Photos: 1. submitted on December 4, 2021, by Sean C Bath of Silver Spring, Maryland.
-2. submitted on December 19, 2021, by Sean C Bath of Silver Spring, Maryland. • Devry Becker Jones was the editor who published this page.
+This page was last revised on December 20, 2021.
+It was originally submitted on December 19, 2021, by Sean C Bath of Silver Spring, Maryland.
+This page has been viewed 70 times since then and 10 times this year.
+Photos: 1, 2. submitted on December 19, 2021, by Sean C Bath of Silver Spring, Maryland. • Devry Becker Jones was the editor who published this page.